On the Pilgrims Way along the North Downs

 At the end of b) Short walk to Chilworth, the Percy Arms (01483 561765) is a restaurant pub with a South African tinge.
 It has a garden.
 Food is served noon-3pm and 6-10pm Monday to Saturday and noon-2.30pm and 6-9.30pm Sunday.

-The Abinger Hammer Tea room, attached to the post office in the village of Abinger Hammer, is a possible tea stop for the main walk, but a much bigger establishment is the large and popular Tillings Tea Room (01483 202 214) on the main road between the station and the Compasses Inn in Gomshall.
-It is open until 5.30pm daily.
+The Abinger Hammer Tea room, attached to the post office in the village of Abinger Hammer, is a possible tea stop for the main walk.
+Nearer to Gomshall station - just 100 metres beyond it on the main road - is the Lavender Goose (01483 202 214).
+This was formerly Tillings Tea Room: now it is a store with a cafe attached.
+It is open until 5pm daily.

 Pub options in Gomshall include the Compasses Inn (see Lunch) and also the Gomshall Mill Inn (01483 203060) opposite.
 Primarily a table service restaurant, the latter also has a small cosy bar which serves tea and coffee well into the evening..